lunfardo314/lunfardo314.github.io/README.md

-The site is dedicated to the [Proxima project](https://github.com/lunfardo314/proxima)
+The site is dedicated to the [Proxima project](https://github.com/lunfardo314/proxima).

+It also contains [blog](blog/blog.md) with articles on general topics which may or may not be related to Proxima.

 Currently available sub-sites: